mdozmorov/MDgenomerunner/README.md

 List of functions:

-`Enrichment` - gene set enrichment analysis on a list of gene names or EntrezIDs
+`gene_enrichment` - gene set enrichment analysis on a list of gene names or EntrezIDs.
+Currently, Homo Sapiens only.